j-tyler/vagrant_setup/README.md

 #### Exactly what happens:
 1) Directory ~/network_drive is created.
 2) Your network folder is mounted (linked) to ~/network_drive
-3) Your Github is searched for a fork of this vagrant_setup repo.
+3) Your Github is searched for a fork of this vagrant_setup repository.
-4) If it is found, it clones it to ~/vagrant_setup, else it clones the main branch.
+4) If it is found, the repository is cloned to ~/vagrant_setup,
+5) If not found, the script clones the main branch (this one) to ~/vagrant_setup.
 5) File ~/vagrant_setup/1-VagrantSetup is executed creating a VagrantFile
 6) The box is launched, syncing your files from ~/network_drive into vagrant home folder.
 7) You are ssh'ed into your box.